Member of the Quebec Bar since 2002

 Representation of a major homeopathic product manufacturer in defense of a class action.

-Repeatedly recommended in the category of Corporate and Commercial Litigation since 2018 by The Canadian Legal Lexpert® Directory.
+Repeatedly recommended in the category of Professional Liability since 2018 by The Canadian Legal Lexpert® Directory.

 Recognised as a Litigation Star, since 2017 by Benchmark Litigation Canada.